lancebrown42/midterm/midtermproposal.md

-# midterm proposal
+# Midterm proposal
-##remote tech support for families
+##Remote tech support for families

 ###Kids are off to college, or the grandkids are across the country and your shit don't work, what do you do?
 	* Easy interface to ask questions, and hand holding to ask the right questions.